Skip to main content

 }

-To use the withFlexsearch function, you should call it with a Fireproof database object as the first argument.
+To use the withFlexsearch function, you should call it with a Fireproof ledger object as the first argument.
 An optional second argument can be passed as an object to configure Flexsearch.

 encode: 'icase',